Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Simple, isotropic decompositions

 Conversely, it is proved in \cite{GrHu} that the irreducible components of $\widehat{\E}_{g,\phi}$ correspond precisely to the different orbits of the action of the orthogonal group on $U \+ E_8(-1)$.
 Since this group acts transitively on the set of isotropic $10$-sequences by \cite[Lemma 2.5.2]{cd}, and $E_{1,2} \equiv \frac{1}{3}(E_1+\cdots+E_{10})-E_1-E_2$, we see that any two numerical polarizations admitting the same simple decomposition type lie in the same irreducible component of $\widehat{\E}_{g,\phi}$, as claimed. \end{proof}

-\begin{question} Does Proposition~\ref{prop:desccomp} also hold for polarized Enriques surfaces?
+\begin{question}\footnote{This question has subsequently been answered positively in \cite[Thm.~1.1]{kn-JMPA}.} Does Proposition~\ref{prop:desccomp} also hold for polarized Enriques surfaces?
 In other words, is it true that $(S,H)$ and $(S,H')$ lie in the same irreducible component of $\E_{g,\phi}$ if and only if $H$ and $H'$ admit the same simple decomposition type?
 (The ``only if'' part follows as in the first lines of the proof of \ref{prop:desccomp}, as $\Pic(S) \cong U \+ E_8(-1)\+ \ZZ/2\ZZ$ is also constant among all $S \in \E$.)